 BA (Hons), Certified Clinical Data Manager

-A university-educated and industry-certified clinical data management professional with 17 years’ experience, Erica is the Data Management Assistant Operations Lead at CHÉOS/CTN.
+A university-educated and industry-certified clinical data management professional with 17 years’ experience, Erica is the Data Management Operations Lead at CHÉOS/CTN.
 She is responsible for the organization and execution of CHÉOS/CTN data processes and strategies, including all data capture, storage, and retrieval processes.
 In addition to comprehensive data management activities for specific trials, from study start-up to database lock, Erica provides team oversight for the data management team and support staff, scope forecasting and projections, and cross-functional collaboration on work processes and standard operating procedure development.

 MBBS, MPH, CCRP, CCRA